YFMika/3D-DETR-Caption/README.md

 ```

 Our MLE training result on ScanRefer can be download form [baidudisk](https://pan.baidu.com/s/1VYPITSDI_jVmjJ6V8D_Mpw?pwd=rd6h).
-You can put it under `./exp_scanrefer` folder for evaluate.
+You can put it under `./exp_scanrefer` folder for evaluating.

 **4.2 Evaluating the Weights**